Services for Persons with Disabilities

 Extended Loans for Reserve Materials

-The Adaptive Technology lab is located on the third floor of the Library.
-It consists of five computer stations and three private study rooms that are available to Access Centre registrants only.
+The Adaptive Technology lab is located on the 4rd floor of the Student Learning Centre.
+It consists of five computer stations that are reserved for Academic Accommodation Support registrants only.

-First time users must first register with the Access Centre or the Accessibility Services Librarian.
+First time users must first register with Academic Accommodation Support or with the Accessibility Services Librarian.

 • JAWS